Professor of Sociology

 Social Psychology

-Professor Schieman studies the centrality of work in everyday life.
-He is especially interested in the ways that work shapes the sense of self and identity, status, and well-being.
-Since 2005, he has collected data from 30,000 workers in the United States and Canada.
-Drawing upon decades of quantitative and qualitative evidence, his research tells the story about the quality of working life and its effects over time.
+Professor Schieman studies what people think and feel about work–and how they talk about it.
+He is especially interested in the ways that work shapes the sense of self, status, and well-being.
+Since 2005, he has collected data from more than 55,000 workers in Canada, the United States, and South Korea.
+Drawing upon decades of quantitative and qualitative data, his research tells the story about the quality of work and economic life and their effects on our everyday lives.

-Find links to his publications on Google Scholar and Research Gate.
+Find links to his publications on Google Scholar.